 What to Carry: Comfortable shoes, your credit card, a shopping list to avoid impulse purchases, and a foldable shopping bag.
 Many malls have bag deposit services if your shopping gets too heavy to carry around.

-While the top attractions are must-visits, Singapore also has many hidden gems worth exploring.
-Haw Par Villa is an unusual theme park featuring over 1,000 statues and dioramas depicting Chinese mythology.
-The park's Ten Courts of Hell is particularly famous for its graphic depictions.
+Beyond the famous spots, Singapore has many hidden places to visit in Singapore worth discovering.
+Haw Par Villa is a weird but fascinating park with over 1,000 statues showing Chinese mythology.
+The Ten Courts of Hell display is famous for its graphic scenes.

-For nature lovers, MacRitchie Reservoir Park offers walking trails and the famous TreeTop Walk, a 250-meter aerial suspension bridge where you can walk among the canopy of trees.
+MacRitchie Reservoir Park has walking trails and the TreeTop Walk - a 250-meter bridge where you walk high up in the trees.
+These places worth visiting in Singapore give you a different view of the city.

-Avoid visiting during major holidays like Chinese New Year (January/February) if you don't like crowds, as prices tend to increase and many local businesses may close.
+Try to avoid major holidays like Chinese New Year (January/February) if you don't like crowds, as prices go up and many local shops close.
+The best season to visit Singapore really depends on what you want to do!

 Singapore boasts one of the world's most efficient public transportation systems.
 The Mass Rapid Transit (MRT) subway network covers most tourist areas and is clean, fast, and affordable.